szehoyeu/szehoyeu.github.io/_tabs/about.md

 I am an IT system administrator at Prolacta Bioscience, where I manage and monitor the IT systems and servers for a company that produces human milk-based products for premature infants.
-I have a master’s degree in electrical engineering from USC and a passion for learning new technologies and skills.
+I have a Master’s degree in Electrical Engineering from USC and a passion for learning new technologies and skills.

 I have experience in IT systems and web development, and I am proficient in various tools and platforms, such as Azure, PowerShell, Power Automate, Veeam, Intune, Barracuda, Palo Alto Firewall, SOC, and cybersecurity.
 I have successfully completed various projects, such as a web app, automated workflow, etc which I showcase on my Github personal page.
 I also write a blog where I share my knowledge and insights on various topics, such as Azure, PowerShell, Power Automate, Veeam, Intune, and more.